leonj3813/Koncise/slate-master/source/index.html.md

 ```
 This endpoint returns the summary of the text parameter.

-If the number of sentences in text is less than the sentences_count, the original text will be returned.
+If the number of sentences in text is less than or equal to the sentences_count, the original text will be returned.

+The Koncise API only supports the HTTPS protocol, HTTP requests will not work.

 ### URI Endpoint